CleanScan

 Best for: Small operations, single-site contracts

-This is better than nothing, but only marginally.
+Use it as a floor, not as your whole proof system.
 Paper sheets are easy to lose, hard to verify, and impossible to share with a client in real time.
 They also depend entirely on the crew lead's honesty and memory.

 When it works: For small, high-trust contracts where the facility manager sees your crew regularly.
 If the relationship is strong enough that proof is rarely requested, a sign-off sheet serves as a basic record — not as evidence.